Software is infrastructure: failures, successes, costs, and the case for formal verification: High-stake failures and their costs

-The Sleipner A collapse is now widely cited as a cautionary example of the risks associated with relying too heavily on numerical simulations without sufficient verification.
-While the finite element software produced stable and plausible outputs, these were based on incorrect modelling assumptions that went unchecked \cite{jakobsen1994sleipner,arnold2008sleipner}.
-This highlights the broader challenge of ensuring that complex models accurately reflect the real-world systems they aim to represent.
-In this context, formal methods--such as specification checking, constraint validation, or the use of formally verified modelling components--could have served as an additional safeguard.
-By helping to specify and verify the conditions under which particular modelling techniques are valid, formal methods can reduce the risk of critical misapplications and support more robust validation practices in safety-critical engineering.
+The Sleipner A collapse is now widely cited as a cautionary example of the risks associated with relying on numerical simulations without sufficient verification and attention to the measures of their quality.
+While the finite element software produced stable and plausible outputs, these were based on incorrect modelling assumptions that went unchecked \cite{jakobsen1994sleipner,arnold2008sleipner,soereide1997sleipner}.
+This highlights the broader challenge of ensuring that complex models accurately reflect the real-world systems they aim to represent and of navigating the trade-offs between the cost and precision of models.
+In this context, \formalmethods--such as specification checking, constraint validation, or the use of formally verified modelling components--could have served as an additional safeguard.
+By helping to specify and verify the conditions under which particular modelling techniques are valid, \formalmethods can reduce the risk of critical misapplications and support more robust validation practices in safety-critical engineering.